 If you’re looking for a quick workout, a few stair repeats are an easy way to pack it in.
 Whether you’re walking or running, you’re sure to get your heart rate up.

-How to Find the Stairs
+How to Find the Stairs of Portland

 Steep staircases tucked along houses exist all over the city, but not all of them are public.
 Before you enter, make certain the stairs are public.
 Sometimes it is hard to tell, so we recommend consulting with a guide to the stairs.
 Here are a few resources: